sourceallies/micro-frontend-blog/ui-commons/blog.md

 One of the main advantages of choosing a micro-service architecture for the services that back a company's web application is to allow multiple teams to independently own components of the system.
 These components can choose different tech stacks, architecture choices, and deploy features and updates on different schedules.

-When it comes to the frontend however, these same organizations will often deploy a single Javascript code base to be the UI for a large part of the companies functionality.
+When it comes to the frontend however, these same organizations will often deploy a single Javascript code base to be the UI for a large part of the company's functionality.
 In doing this, the cadence of feature releases, bug fixes, updates, and software choices are tightly coupled between teams.
 Breaking up the frontend brings with it additional challenges.
 Each logical area must appear to the end users as a cohesive experiance.
 It must be consistent in styling, coloring and functionality.